edwardcrichton/ox-terms-js-date/README.md

 "YEAR"
 ```

-and interval is the number in that unit to add or subtract.
+and 'interval' is the number in that unit to add or subtract.

 The absolute difference between two dates in days: